15. Dental Care in France

 If you wish treatment of this kind then you will probably need to pay for it.

-All children are entitled to a free dental check every three years, between the ages of between aged 6, 9, 12, 15 and 18.
+Between the ages of six to 18, all children are entitled to a free dental check every three years ie at 6, 9, 12, 15 and 18.

 The service is called le bilan bucco-dentaire (BBD).

 If any treatment is needed as a result of the check then most of this work is free of charge, although there are some exceptions, e.g. prostheses and orthodontics (brace).